lleewwiiss/Distributed-Tensorflow-Template/README.md

  -  [Contributing](#contributing)

 # In a Nutshell
-In a nutshell here's how to use this template, so **for example** assume you want to implement VGG model so you should do the following:
+In a nutshell here's how to use this template,**for example** to implement a VGG model you should do the following:
--  In models folder update the template class to VGG that inherit the "base_model" class
+-  In the [models](models) folder update the template class to VGG and inherit from "BaseModel".

 ```python
 class VGG16(BaseModel):